hbar/hbar.github.io/_posts/2006-03-01-submersible-camera.md

 ![SeaTurtle](/images/SeaTurtle.jpg){: .inline-img}

-With my camera, we were able to lot of pictures of the reefs and the Puerto Rican sea life.
+With my camera, we were able to take a lot of pictures of the reefs and the Puerto Rican sea life.